 If you’re looking for the best USB microphone for video conferencing on Zoom, Skype, etc. on your Windows or Mac computer then you’ve found it.
 But what might surprise you is that this professional-level USB microphone doesn’t come with a price ticket that you would pay for a broadcast-quality microphone.

-Once the mic is out of the box you’ll see it has a mute button and headphone volume knob on the front.
+Once the mic is out of the box, you’ll see it has a mute button and headphone volume knob on the front.
 The mute button lights up when the mic is powered and flashes when the mic is muted.
 On the rear of the Yeti there’s a gain knob that adjusts how loud you sound.
-That means you don’t need to go into your computer’s audio settings to make adjustments when you’re on a Zoom call, you can just turn the knob.
+That means you don’t need to go into your computer’s audio settings to adjust when you’re on a Zoom call, you can just turn the knob.

 Below the gain knob there’s a polar pattern at selector.

 The Blue Yeti is effectively four microphones in one body.
 It has three mic-capsules under the grill that let you switch between four different microphone polar pattern modes.
 These are…